|General||Jul. 1||Dec. 1||May 1||Dec. 1|

 Applied Linguistics: Must test 2 or better (on 5 point Foreign language Service Levels) in either reading/writing or speaking/listening

-PhD and DMiss: Present evidence of second language acquisition
+PhD: Present evidence of second language acquisition

 The TESOL and Linguistics certificate programs are non-reducible programs, meaning that the core program requirements cannot be reduced by prior undergraduate learning credits.
 However, there are 6-9 foundational units required for each certificate or MA, which can be reduced by prior undergraduate learning credits.
 Also, approved graduate credits can be transferred in, but a minimum of 24 program units must be completed at Biola.